christianfarls/cmz25_final_project/README.md

 ## Conclusion

 This Verilog module simulates a simple yet effective parking lot control system.
 It manages car entry and exit, validates passcodes, and ensures that the parking lot capacity is never exceeded.
-The system uses an FSM for state management and provides clear and predictable behavior based on the input signals.U_Analog_Parts ~/esc-courses/fa24-cse-30342.01/public/UofU_Analog_Parts
+The system uses an FSM for state management and provides clear and predictable behavior based on the input signals.
-DEFINE UofU_Example ~/esc-courses/fa24-cse-30342.01/public/UofU_Example
-DEFINE UofU_Digital_Parts_v1_2 ~/esc-courses/fa24-cse-30342.01/public/UofU_Digital_Parts_v1_2
-DEFINE UofU_TechLib_ami06 ~/esc-courses/fa24-cse-30342.01/public/UofU_TechLib_ami06
-DEFINE UofU_Pads ~/esc-courses/fa24-cse-30342.01/public/UofU_Pads